Understanding the Staged Dynamics of Transformers in Learning Latent Structure: Delayed Learning in Decomposition

-We now establish the difference in model performance when systematically varying $hl_{support} \in \{2,3,4,5\}$ to solve 1-hop queries ($hl_{query}=1$).
-Increasing $hl_{support}$ tests the model's ability to infer the underlying chemistry from multi-step potion sequences to solve a 1-hop query.
-For a given $hl_{support}$ value, we provide all transitions to the model.
+We now identify the difference in model performance when systematically varying $hl_{support} \in \{2,3,4,5\}$ to solve 1-hop queries ($hl_{query}=1$).
+Increasing $hl_{support}$ tests the model's ability to infer the underlying chemistry from multi-hop potion sequences to solve a 1-hop query.

-The results for decomposition appear in Figure \ref{fig:decomposition_performance_all_hops} and show that increasing $hl_{support}$ delays model convergence, with $hl_{support}=2$ reaching convergence sooner than $hl_{support}=5$.
-This indicates that increasing the support hop length delays the model's ability to learn and generalize latent structures from contextual examples.
-This finding echos recent works on understanding language model performance when solving tasks with increasing complexity \cite{dziriFaithFateLimits2023, shojaeeIllusionThinkingUnderstanding2025}, and extends it to a task with a well-defined latent structure.
+We show the decomposition results in Figure \ref{fig:decomposition_performance_all_hops} and observe that increasing $hl_{support}$ delays model convergence, with $hl_{support}=2$ reaching convergence sooner than $hl_{support}=5$.
+This finding echoes recent works on understanding language model performance when solving tasks with increasing complexity \cite{dziriFaithFateLimits2023, shojaeeIllusionThinkingUnderstanding2025}, and extends it to a task with a well-defined latent structure.
+We also observe multiple stages across $hl_{support} \in \{2,3,4,5\}$, which we investigate next.